 Depending on your individual circumstances and specific mobility impairment, you can choose between a standing lift, a straight track stair lift, or a curved stair lift.

-Additionally, If a manual or motorized wheelchair is essential for in-home mobility, there are several types of stair lifts available that will accomodate you while remaining in your wheelchair.
+Additionally, If a manual or motorized wheelchair is essential for in-home mobility, there are several types of stair lifts available that will accommodate you while remaining in your wheelchair.

 This article is for informational purposes and should not be considered medical advice.